 UDRP and Arbitration Decisions Can and Have Been Overturned

 On one hand, it’s possible to win a domain name trademark lawsuit after striking out with the Uniform Domain Dispute Resolution (UDRP) or arbitration processes.
-But a legal win is only possible if the UDRP or arbitration panel decisions were flat-out wrong, like in a recent case involving a medical facility.
+But a legal win is only possible if the UDRP or arbitration panel decisions erred, like in a recent case involving a medical facility.

 So, theoretically, yes, Ibrahim may be able to wrestle back his domain via a lawsuit.

 The Anti-Cybersquatting Act

-In order to do so, Ibrahim would have to overcome protections in the Anticybersquatting Consumer Protection Act, which, essentially, gives trademark holders exclusive rights to the URLs donning their trademarks.
+To do so, Ibrahim would have to overcome protections in the Anticybersquatting Consumer Protection Act, which, essentially, gives trademark holders exclusive rights to URLs donning their trademarks.
 As such, Ibrahim’s legal leg, in this instance, is exceptionally precarious.

 It’s never wise to say never, but in this scenario, it’s suitable to say: Our domain protagonist has almost no shot at winning this domain name trademark law battle against the WWE.

 Do you have a domain dispute trademark law issue?
 Get in touch with Kelly / Warner law.

-Facebook boycott pages can be brutal and crush bottom lines, which raises the question: What can business owners do to combat coordinated social media attacks?
+Facebook boycott pages have the power to crush, which raises the question: What can business owners do to combat coordinated social media attacks?

 Case Study: Consumers Create A “Boycott” Page on Facebook

-According to company president John Dowd, Sundance Vacations had been in business for twenty-three years – largely without issue.
+According to company president John Dowd, Sundance Vacations was in business for twenty-three years – largely without issue.
 But in its 24th year, all bytes broke loose.
 A disgruntled client created a “Boycott Sundance Vacations” Facebook page.

-Needless to say, Sundance experienced a Titanic-sized sinking.
+Needless to say, Sundance suffered a Titanic decline.
 According to Dowd, the Facebook boycott page was “the single worse thing that’s happened to [Sundance].”

-Due to plummeting sales, precipitated by the disparaging profile, the travel company had to lay off over one-hundred employees.
+Due to plummeting sales, precipitated by the disparaging profile, the company had to lay off over a hundred employees.

-Sundance eventually sued Facebook for defamation but lost.
+Sundance sued Facebook for defamation, but lost.
 The social media platform won by arguing immunity under Section 230 of the CDA.

 Can Business Owners Demand That Detractors Take Down Facebook Boycott Pages?
 Can The Page Creators Be Sued For Defamation?